 **Direct Patient Care Exception

 The fee for BT-C registration and application is $450 and the certification is good for 5 years.
-Recertification criteria is available in the Applicant Manual.
+Recertification criteria is available in the on our BT-C website.

 By: Ingrid S. Parry, MS, PT, BT-C; Shriners Hospitals for Children, Northern California, Sacramento, CA